infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-11.md

 >**YorSafety: Investigation finalised**

 >This investigation has been finalised by the Health & Safety Team.
-You will notified again when it has been authorised.
+You will be notified again when it has been authorised.

 ##Concurrent Expected Results